sachinrekhi/richtextpy/README.md

 An [operational transformation](https://en.wikipedia.org/wiki/Operational_transformation) library for rich text documents.
 It enables optimistic conflict-free collaborative editing scenarios (like [Google Docs](http://docs.google.com)) by providing a rich text document format as well as **compose()** and **transform()** methods for managing changes according to the [OT](https://en.wikipedia.org/wiki/Operational_transformation) algorithm.

-This is a Python version of the [Javascript Rich Text](https://github.com/ottypes/rich-text) ottype.
+This is a Python version of the [Javascript Rich Text](https://github.com/ottypes/rich-text) ottype and can be used in conjunction to support both client-side and server-side operations.

 To fully support collaborative editing, you'll also need a rich text editor that produces Delta objects on user changes as well as a server that implements the full [OT](https://en.wikipedia.org/wiki/Operational_transformation) collaboration protocol.
 See the references for details on the protocol and some libraries that provide these additional capabilities.